DefaultsBotDevelopment/DBD-Documentations/docs/nexus/faq.md

 ## How can i activate modules?

 To activate modules, you need to purchase the desired tokens from the [DBD Nexus store](https://nexus.defaultsbotdev.com/store).
-Once you have purchased the tokens, you can activate the desired modules using the tokens.
+Once you have purchased the tokens, you can activate the desired modules using the tokens on the [DBD Nexus modules page](https://nexus.defaultsbotdev.com/modules).

 ## How can i manage my bot?

-Follow the [**Setup Guide**](/docs/nexus/dev-portal) to set up your bot with DBD Nexus.
+Follow the [**Setup Guide**](/docs/nexus/setup) to set up your bot with DBD Nexus.
 Once you have set up your bot, you can manage your bot through the DBD Nexus dashboard.

 ## How can i get support?